Randy Quaid: Legal issues

 In October 2010, Quaid and his wife moved to Vancouver, Canada, where they sought asylum protections under the Canadian Immigration and Refugee Protection Act, stating that they feared for their lives in the United States.
 Border authorities arrested the couple for their outstanding warrants in the U.S. After they were granted bail, Quaid gave a press interview, and later, the couple's asylum-seeking story was detailed in an article by Vanity Fair.
 Quaid's wife Evi was granted Canadian citizenship in 2011, based on her parentage, and Quaid sought permanent resident status as the husband of a Canadian.
 In January 2013, this request was denied.

 Quaid lived in Montreal beginning in 2013 and was briefly arrested for not checking in as a non-resident.
 In 2014, the Quaids sued the U.S. State Department for revoking their passports in 2011.
 By 2015, Quaid's legal appeals in Canada were exhausted, and he was notified he was to be deported.
 One week prior to the deportation date, the couple drove across the Canadian border into Vermont, where they were detained by U.S. Customs.
 The couple were detained pending an extradition procedure ordered by the State of California.

 On review of the State of California's case, the Vermont judge found irregularities, and voided the extradition request, whereupon the Quaids were released and allowed to remain in Vermont without conditions.
 With his lawyer at his side, Quaid asserted in a press conference that the reason he was released was that the California judge had issued an arrest warrant before the alleged crime had been committed.
-In principle, the Quaids were subject to arrest should he travel to another state, yet in 2017, they vacationed in California without incident.
 Quaid and his wife planned to make Vermont their permanent home, as his wife grew up there.
+As of 2021, when Quaid considered a run in the California gubernatorial recall election, it was unclear whether the case against the Quaids was still open, according to TheWrap.